gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ##### 2.3.1.3.
 Quote (Q)

 A quote query’s prompt is the word “quote” followed by the reference to a verse, labeling both the chapter and verse.
 For example: “Quote James, chapter 1, verse 2.”
 The reply is the verse text.

+The QM announcement for quote queries does not include a translation.

 ##### 2.3.1.4.
 Finish (F)